AshishK3197/Clima-iOS13/README.md

 # Clima-iOS13
-## Created a weather app on iOS -13 using openWeather Api and also used CoreData for saving and fetching saved data.
+## Created a weather app on iOS -13 using openWeather Api and also used CoreData for saving and fetching data.

 Developed a weather forecast application which uses Open weather API for helping the user’s with Fetching the current weather of a specific location or by using the location services of the device.